Therapy for San Francisco Children, Tweens & Teens

 - Building and maintaining positive relationships with friends and family

-In particular with younger children we often do activities when we meet, whether it be games, drawing, therapy exercises, writing or art work.
-Interesting activities facilitate communication, give a window into a child's thought processes and make therapy more fun.
+In particular with younger children, the counseling sessions often involve activities - whether it be games, drawing, therapy exercises, writing or art work.
+Activities make children comfortable, facilitate communication, give a window into their thought processes and make therapy more fun.